NZCA's advice on protecting and enhancing indigenous biodiversity

 The Authority have always closely followed national and local indigenous biodiversity initiatives.
 These initiatives demonstrate the growing awareness of the role all New Zealanders play in protecting and enhancing New Zealand’s indigenous biodiversity.
 The Authority views the integration of all efforts as being the key to achieving indigenous biodiversity recovery and enhancement.

 The Authority has statutory obligations around protecting New Zealand’s indigenous biodiversity, as reflected in our strategic priorities.
 The Authority fulfils these obligations through the approval of conservation management strategies and national park management plans, where we ensure indigenous biodiversity protection and management is prioritised.
-The Authority also has an advocacy role in terms of promoting conservation and biodiversity issues, this includes providing advice to yourself and the Director-General of Conservation, and in various pubic processes and fora.
+The Authority also has an advocacy role in terms of promoting conservation and biodiversity issues, this includes providing advice to yourself and the Director-General of Conservation, and in various public processes and fora.

 We note an upsurge in activity around indigenous biodiversity and its protection and management.
 Notable recent national initiatives and reports include: